COVID-19 Vaccinations in York Region

 Are COVID-19 vaccines effective?

-Beginning about two weeks after the first dose, all COVID-19 vaccines currently approved are safe and effective at preventing COVID-19 infection, particularly serious illness to yourself and to other vulnerable populations.
-Vaccination helps the immune system protect against disease and is one of our most effective lines of defense as other measures are removed.
+Immunity begins about two weeks after the first COVID-19 vaccine dose.
+All approved COVID-19 vaccines are safe and effective at preventing COVID-19 infection, particularly serious illness to yourself and to vulnerable populations.
+Vaccination helps the immune system protect against disease and is one of our most effective lines of defense.

 It’s important to get vaccinated and stay up to date.
-Up to date means a person has received all recommended COVID-19 vaccine doses, including any booster dose(s) when eligible.
+Up to date means a person has received all recommended COVID-19 vaccine doses.
 The Ministry of Health COVID-19 Vaccine Guidance document provides more information.

 How well is the vaccine tested?
 Is it safe?